 What happens if we turn the offer down?

-The items are returned to the Keighley shop by free tracked, insured delivery.
+The items are returned to the Keighley shop by free tracked, signed-for delivery.
 Declining costs nothing and carries no obligation.

 How and when does the charity receive payment?